gdcodes/mindfulandmoreish/README.md

 ## ✨ Features

 - **CMS-Powered by Contentful**: Easily manage your recipes through a powerful and user-friendly CMS.
-- **Modern Tech Stack**: Built with Gatsby, TypeScript, and styled-components for a fast, type-safe, and beautifully styled experience.
+- **Modern Tech Stack**: Built with Gatsby, TypeScript, and Emotion for a fast, type-safe, and beautifully styled experience.
 - **Interactive & Engaging**:
   - Scrapbook-style photo galleries for each recipe.
   - Search and sort functionality on the homepage.